prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the length of a linestring or multi-linestring using Euclidean measurement on a two dimensional plane (based on spatial ref) in projected units.

+.. function:: ST_Length(SphericalGeography) -> double

+    Returns the length of a linestring or multi-linestring on a spherical model of the Earth.
+    This is equivalent to the sum of great-circle distances between adjacent points on the linestring.

 .. function:: ST_PointN(LineString, index) -> Point

     Returns the vertex of a linestring at a given index (indices start at 1).